 This coalition of research universities, life science forums, and health care providers are trying to encourage others in the industry to pool their research and work together to establish standards for managing data.
 To this end, Google is providing storage and security for the massive projects, at no cost to researchers.

-Google is far from the only provider offering space to researchers. began offering free storage to scientists a few years ago.
+Google is far from the only provider offering space to researchers.
+Amazon Cloud Drive began offering free storage to scientists a few years ago.
 However, those wishing to use the cloud computing power of Amazon’s S3 servers must pay a usage cost.